tech-acs/chimera-docs/docs/developer/Getting started/Configuration.md

 ### Dashboard features
 The following are other environment variables you can set to affect various aspects of the dashboard.
+- APP_OWNER_NAME=ECA

+    set this to the organization that owns the dashboard.
+Used in the footer displayed across all pages (default ECA)

+- APP_OWNER_URL=#

+    set this to the URL (website) of the organization that owns the dashboard.
+Used in the footer displayed across all pages (default #)

+- APP_TIMEZONE=UTC

+    set this to the timezone of where the census/survey exercise is taking place (default UTC)

 - SECURE=false

     set this to true or false depending on whether you have https enabled on your dashboard web server (default false)